-There are schools offering the curriculums of the UK, the US and the International Baccalaureate Organisation.
+There are schools offering the curriculums of the UK and the US, as well as two IB World Schools that are authorised to offer the International Baccalaureate Diploma, Adriatic College and KSI Montenegro.
 While most are coeducational day schools, KSI Montenegro has offered coeducational boarding for students aged 11 to 18 since 2013.

 The through-train school, which admits children from age three, is authorised to offer all three stages of the IB programme and follows a British model of pastoral support.
 Set up in 2010, it is part of UK-based international education group Knightsbridge Schools International.

-Arcadia Academy, a preparatory school in Tivat, offers a British curriculum to children aged five to 14 and plans to open a senior department.
+Arcadia Academy offers a British curriculum to children aged five to 18 at its campus in Tivat.
 The school is accredited by Cambridge International Examinations and is a member of the Council of British International Schools.

 Education is compulsory and free for nine years from age six to 14 inclusive, which corresponds to the elementary stage of the public system.
 Secondary schools are divided into gymnasiums, which offer a four-year academic programme, professional schools and vocational schools.
 Teaching is in Montenegrin.

 Montenegro has one public university and two private ones.
-In 2015, net primary enrolment was 93 per cent and gross secondary enrolment was 90 per cent.
-Gross tertiary enrolment was 55 per cent in 2010.
+In 2021, net enrolment was 98 per cent for primary schools and 90 per cent for secondary education, while gross tertiary enrolment was 56 per cent, according to UNESCO.

 Co-educational, Boarding, Day, Nursery, Pre-Preparatory, Preparatory, Senior, Sixth Form.